bioartgames/ui_react/PLAN.md

 - `ReactiveGrid` extends `GridContainer` (or custom Control)
 - Binds to `ReactiveArray` via `source: ReactiveArray` property
-- Configurable `columns: int` property
+- Uses inherited `columns` property from GridContainer (configurable in editor or code, defaults to 3)
 - Auto-generates grid cells from array
 - Updates reactively when array changes
 - Uses `ReactiveCell` instances for each cell